CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 The lab definition in `qwiklabs.yaml` explicitly references files when specifying instructions, resources, etc. This makes it much easier to do static validation of your package and ensure that a file you intended to be there isn't missing.

-> TODO: Add Dave's example of forgetting to add a file to a git repo, thus loosing an entire locale.
+[TODO: Add Dave's example of forgetting to add a file to a git repo, thus loosing an entire locale]

 ### Schema Version will be trackedthat

-> TODO:
+TODO: Flesh out
-> - v1 the spec will evolve in an "additive" manner (e.g. new resource types)
+- v1 the spec will evolve in an "additive" manner (e.g. new resource types)
-> - Breaking changes will result in a new version change.
+- Breaking changes will result in a new version change.
-> - Older schema versions will be supported for a "reasonable" deprecation periods.
+- Older schema versions will be supported for a "reasonable" deprecation periods.
-> - The Qwiklabs team will try to create migration tools that make schema updates a mostly automated process
+- The Qwiklabs team will try to create migration tools that make schema updates a mostly automated process

 ## `qwiklabs.yaml` Structure